qchenevier/MBA_memoire/doc/reaction_organization.md

 Join them to beat them: Trying to regulate away disruption is often ineffective.
 Embracing a disruption can create new opportunities.
 Making content more widely available might cannibalize some traditional TV revenue, but it allows broadcasters to retain the Millennial generation.
 The future is here.
 You cannot fight it [@Gimpel2012].

-#### Don't expect regulation & IP to protect you from Disruption
+#### Regulation & IP can't protect you from Disruption, but increase value of Information-based assets

+Regulation and reputation: Executives might be careful about mobile and social technologies because of security and privacy concerns.
+Some firms have concern over regulatory impacts on their potential digital initiatives.
+Some firms take a slow approach to social media for fear of regulatory sanction.
+While these regulatory concerns are real, they need not prevent companies from moving forward.  [@Westerman2011]

 Managing Intellectual Property: If the creators of an information good can reproduce it cheaply, others can copy it cheaply.
 It has long been recognized that some form of "privatization" of information helps to ensure its production.
 But the legal grant of exclusive rights to intellectual property via patents, copyright, and trademarks does not confer complete power to control information.
 Digital information can be perfectly copied and instantaneously transmitted around the world, leading many content producers to view the Internet as one giant, out-of-control copying machine [@Shapiro1999].

 Despite this danger, we think that content owners tend to be too conservative with respect to the management of their intellectual property.
 The history of the video industry is a good example.
 Hollywood was petrified by the advent of videotape recorders.
 Ironically, Hollywood now makes more from video than from theater presentations for most productions.
 The video sales and rental market, once so feared, has become a giant revenue source for Hollywood [@Shapiro1999].

 When managing intellectual property, your goal should be to choose the terms and conditions that maximize the value of your intellectual property, not the terms and conditions that maximize the protection [@Shapiro1999].

-Regulation and reputation: Executives might be careful about mobile and social technologies because of security and privacy concerns.
-Some firms have concern over regulatory impacts on their potential digital initiatives.
-Some firms take a slow approach to social media for fear of regulatory sanction.
-While these regulatory concerns are real, they need not prevent companies from moving forward.  [@Westerman2011]

 #### Scale Up & Down quickly through IT Renting, Staff on-demand & Partnerships